-- > If the public school is cancelled for the entire day, the local Early Head Start will also be closed. - > If the public school is delayed in the morning, the local Early Head Start program may follow the public-school scheduled delay. - If the public school closes early, the local Early Head Start will also close. - > If weather is questionable, parents have the choice to keep their child at home.
+- If the public school is cancelled for the entire day, the local Head Start/GSRP will also be closed. - If the public school is delayed in the morning, then half-day sessions will be cancelled.
+School Day programs with a morning delay may follow the public-school schedule. - If the public school closes early, the local Head Start/GSRP may also close. - If the program provides transportation, parents/guardians can contact the center prior to the bus run to let staff know the conditions of their rural roads.
+There may be times when the center is open, but the buses do not travel their whole route.

+If weather is questionable, parents/guardians have the choice to keep their child at home.